Friday, July 1, 2016

 Lapsing into an unconscious state he remained that way until 7:35 o'clock that evening when the end came.

 Drs.
-Cheeney of Wayne, Badger of Winthrop, and Russell of Lewiston were called and were at Mr. Libbey's side as quickly as fast autos could take them there.
+Cheeney of Wayne, Badger of Winthrop, and Russell of Lewiston were called and were at Mr. Libbey's side as quickly and as fast as autos could take them there.
 While they did all possible, the stricken man was beyond human aid from the first attack.
 The physicians diagnosed the cause of death as apoplexy, brought on by an attack of acute indigestion causing pressure upon the heart.

 The funeral will be on Wednesday afternoon at 3 o'clock and will be private.

 The above sketch of Mr. Libbey's business life should suggest the indomitable will and the resistless energy of the man.
-If he were to be required to suggest what in our opinion was the chief characteristic of Mr. Libbey's personality, we should say that it was ambition in the business world to be known as one who could overcome obstacles and carry thru achievements of an unusual nature to a successful issue.
+If he were to be required to suggest what in our opinion was the chief characteristic of Mr. Libbey's personality, we should say that it was ambition in the business world to be known as one who could overcome obstacles and carry through achievements of an unusual nature to a successful issue.

 He cared little for wealth as a means of ease or luxury.
-He never sought a fortune in order that he might have the pleasure of spending it, but he finds his enjoyment in seeing before him some large undertaking; meeting it boldly, fighting every obstacle in nature, in mechanics, and in finance, and carrying the job thru to the end.
+He never sought a fortune so that he might have the pleasure of spending it, but he finds his enjoyment in seeing before him some large undertaking; meeting it boldly, fighting every obstacle in nature, in mechanics, and in finance, and carrying the job thru to the end.
 When he undertook to build the Deer Rips dam and when by the development of purchase and business propositions the property of his firm, Mr. Libbey found the greatest joy, possibly, of his life in working as a day laborer at the dam.
 The story of spring and summer of the first year in which work was undertaken at Deer Rips is one of such unremitting toll upon his part that probably no laborer in the city could equal.

 We are still in need of funds for creating the interpretation programs that will tell this fascinating 100+-year-old story of the Narcissus.
 For information on donation options, scroll down this post and find the one that best fits your position.
 Fund 816 to help with the restoration and Fund 817 (PLI Education-Interpretation programs ) should be noted when making a donation.